Travelling is a thing nowadays. I remember reading tweets “save money, if getting married ain’t possible; travel.”

 In Malaysia itself, tourists and travellers are everywhere.
 And even a more common term nowadays is ‘backpackers’.
 Travellers with a backpack.
 Daa 💁🏻♂️.
 I did not miss my chance to be part of this team. #teambackpackers

 Here’s my story and maybe there’s some tips we can share together along the way.
 Mind you, I am one true amatuer in this whole travelling stuff.

 It was two days before Ramadhan, I had quit my job at the cinema, and had some savings.
 My side business had helped quite a lot in adding up the amount.
 I love the sea so much.
 I missed the scent of the ocean, the sound as the waves slapped the beach, the heat from the glaring sun.
 However, I have never been to crystal clear beaches.
 Malibu-kinda-beach.
 Never.

 As random of a person as I am, I made my mind the very next morning.
-It was 5:30 a.m. when I saw my mom at the kitchen.
+It was 5:30 a.m. when I saw my mom at the kitchen and said that I am going to Singapore.
 “Up to you, it’s on you anyway,” was all she said.
 I bathed, changed, and head straight to the nearest Immigration Department.
 My passport was expired and I need to arrive early to skip the long queue of renewing it.
 I was third in the queue, I had my flight booked while waiting for my turn.
 I then booked my hostel through booking.com.
 Once, I returned from the immigration, I had my passport, flight ticket and hostel room all ready.
 I went to the money changer I am most familiar with and had the business done.
 By 10 a.m.
 I am all prepared and my backpack was ready.

 Tips #1: Go for hostel rooms, it’s convenient enough for backpackers.
 One room has a range of 6-8 person.
 You can request for a not mixed room at some hostels.
 Breakfast is prepared, shared toilets and bathrooms.